pingcap/docs/tidb-cloud/setup-self-hosted-kafka-psc.md

 3. Therefore, we need to map every Kafka brokers to different ports to make every broker is unique in TiDB Cloud VPC.
 4. We will leverage Kafka bootstrap mechanism and Google Cloud resources to achieve the mapping.

-There are two ways to set up private service connect for self-hosted Kafka in Google Cloud:
+There are two ways to set up Private Service Connect service for self-hosted Kafka in Google Cloud:
 1. Using PSC port mapping mechanism, which requires static port-broker mapping configuration.
 Require to reconfigure existing Kafka cluster to add a group of EXTERNAL listener and advertised listener.
 2. Using [Kafka-proxy](https://github.com/grepplabs/kafka-proxy), which introduces a extra running process as proxy between Kafka clients and Kafka brokers, the proxy will dynamic configure port-broker mapping and forward requests.
 No need to reconfigure existing Kafka cluster.

-Let's show how to connect to a three AZ Kafka private service connect in Google Cloud by example.
-It's not the only way to set up private service connect for self-hosted Kafka.
+Let's show how to connect to a three AZ Kafka Private Service Connect service in Google Cloud by example.
+It's not the only way to set up Private Service Connect service for self-hosted Kafka.
 There may be other ways base on the similar port mapping mechanism.
-This document only used to show fundamental of Kafka private service connect.
-If you want to set up Kafka private service connect in production, you may need to build a more resilient Kafka private service connect with better operational maintainability and observability.
+This document only used to show fundamental of Kafka Private Service Connect.
+If you want to set up Kafka Private Service Connect in production, you may need to build a more resilient Kafka Private Service Connect with better operational maintainability and observability.

 ## Prerequisites
-1. Make sure you have authorization to set up Kafka private service connect in your own Google Cloud account.
+1. Make sure you have authorization to set up Kafka Private Service Connect service in your own Google Cloud account.
     - Manage VM Nodes
     - Manage VPC
     - Manage Subnet